ciber-lab/pictor-yolo/README.md

 ### Dataset statisctics

 The dataset (named **Pictor-v2**) contains 1,105 crowd-sourced and 1,402 web-mined images of buildings, equipment, and workers.
 Crowd-sourced and web-mined images contain 2,611 and 2,257 instances of workers, respectively.
-The dataset is available on this ([OneDrive folder](https://o365coloradoedu-my.sharepoint.com/:f:/g/personal/ambe3060_colorado_edu/EsiLaSYkGdNHoFcBRx9agQUByGehkQTnz8BxAGVirKEmcg?e=h8dr5S)).
+The dataset is available on this [OneDrive folder](https://o365coloradoedu-my.sharepoint.com/:f:/g/personal/ambe3060_colorado_edu/EsiLaSYkGdNHoFcBRx9agQUByGehkQTnz8BxAGVirKEmcg?e=h8dr5S).
 A brief statistics of the dataset is shown in the following figure.

 <img src="extras/graphics/Fig-03.jpg" alt="Dataset" width="540" align="middle"/>